covidgreen/covid-green-app/docs/technical/covid-green-backend-views.md

-# COVID Tracker Component View
+# COVID Green Component View
 ## Context
-The COVID Tracker app backend is described in using the following models and tables.
+The COVID Green app backend is described in using the following models and tables.

 ## Concerns
-COVID Tracker App
+COVID Green App

 ## Stakeholders
 * Architects